 This Cantaloupe Kombucha has a wonderful sweet floral taste from fresh juicy cantaloupe.
 It's the kombucha flavor you want to try this summer!

 Cantaloupe Kombucha is a flavor you don't necessarily think of when thinking of kombucha flavors to try, but if you love cantaloupe, you're going to want to make this one!
+It is sweet and refreshing.

 Two Types of Fermentation